Scholarly Research Services

 We can assist you in your search for funding opportunities and consult with you on your background research and literature reviews for your external or internal grant applications, as well as provide guidance on access requirements for funded research.
 Fill out this form to get started:Contact Us Learn More

 Librarians can help you locate secondary data, both freely available and commercial, in your subject area.
-Some of the resources available to the UNCW community are available on this Data and Statistics guide.
+Some data source resources available to the UNCW community are listed to help you get started.
 Fill out this form for a personalized consultation with a subject specialist:Contact Us Learn More

 Metadata is ubiquitous.
 It is key in the discoverability of resources.
 Our team can work with you to describe and manage your resources whether it requires descriptive, structural, or administrative metadata.
 We can consult about metadata workflows, creating rules of data entry, choosing metadata standards and schema, exploring metadata tools and more.
 Contact us and let's talk shop.Contact Us